Yoav666s/dnd-wiki/collections/_classes/rogue/buccaneer.md

 Additionally, whenever a [[prone]] creature within 5 feet of you uses its movement to stand up, you can use your reaction to make an [[opportunity attack]] against it.

 # Golden Opportunity
-Beginning on 17th level, when you use your reaction to make an [[opportunity attack]], it can benefit from your [[Sneak Attack@rogue]] even if you have already dealt a sneak damage this round.
+Beginning on 17th level, when you use your reaction to make an [[opportunity attack]], it can benefit from your [[Sneak Attack@rogue]] even if you have already dealt sneak damage this round.